Daniel Ullman

-Daniel Ullman, also spelled Ullmann (April 28, 1810 – September 20, 1892) was an American lawyer and politician from New York.
-He also served as a Union Army general in the American Civil War; raising and leading colored troops.
+Daniel Ullman, also spelled Ullmann (April 28, 1810 – September 20, 1892), was an American lawyer and politician from New York.
+He also served as a Union Army general in the American Civil War, raising and leading colored troops.

 Political career

 Born in Wilmington, Delaware, Ullman graduated from Yale University in 1829 and moved to New York City, where he began practicing law.
 A member of the Whig Party, he became a prominent member of the faction opposed to the leadership of William H. Seward.
 A frequent candidate for office, his most notable campaign was as the American Party candidate for the governorship of New York in 1854, in which he won 26% of the vote.

-Witness in the Burdell - Cunningham Trial
+Witness in the Burdell–Cunningham Trial

-In late 1856 Ullman moved into a boarding house that was run by Mrs. Emma Augusta Cunningham at 31 Bond Street in Manhattan.
+In late 1856, Ullman moved into a boarding house that was run by Mrs. Emma Augusta Cunningham at 31 Bond Street in Manhattan.
 The attorney did not really socialize much with his fellow lodgers, but he attended a party held in the boarding house on January 14, 1857.
-Although he later testified that he only spent half an hour at the party, he did admit seeing some people there who he recognized as respectable people.
+Although he later testified that he only spent half an hour at the party, he admitted seeing people there whom he recognized as respectable.
 He probably saw two of his fellow lodgers, Dr. Harvey Burdell and Mr. John Eckel.
 Burdell, a wealthy dentist, had been having a close relationship with Mrs. Cunningham.